The essential feature I am trying to produce is that when a tine moves

 For a single tine's vertical stroke, each (x, y)

-coordinate in the ink-circle plane is mapped to
+coordinate in the paint-circle plane is mapped to

 Fv displaces each point vertically by